buzzingpixel/php-template-engine/readme.md

 $templateEngine->addVar('foo', 'bar')->addVar('baz', 'foo');
 ```

-And when you're ready, call `render()` on the `TemplateEngine` instance, and your template will be rendered.
+And when you're ready, call `render()` on the `TemplateEngine` instance, and your template will be rendered and the content returned as a string.
 Here's a full example.

 ```php